Vasco’s Fiscal Council informs that the R$ 70 million loan for the 777 has ended; see expenses | vasco

 The purpose of the letter, in addition to informing about the depletion of money, is to alert “to the need to generate cash for the short term, aiming at the continuity of the fulfillment of the commitments assumed and programmed for the course of the coming months”.
 In other words, Vasco will have to operate with its own resources from now on.

-The document also suggests that Carlos Fonseca, president of the Deliberative Council, bring the information to the attention of the councilors – which has already been done.
-Vasco was contacted, but has not yet responded.
+The document also suggests that the president of the Deliberative Council, Carlos Fonseca, bring the information to the attention of the councilors – which has already been done.
+Vasco was contacted by the report, but has not yet responded.

 Most paid salaries